-The interior of the castle itself is quite interesting — a peek back in time (and socioeconomic status).
+The interior of the castle itself is quite interesting — a peek at a different time (and socioeconomic status).

-But the best part here is the lovely gardens and sweeping view of the city.
+But the best part here is the lovely gardens and a sweeping view of the city.

 El Castillo is a great place to go on a date, or bring a picnic lunch and just hang out.